Arundells: Opening to the public

 The ground-floor rooms at Arundells were opened to the public in 2008 and received about 50,000 visitors in the first six years to 2013 (a figure that has since gone up to around 80,000).
 In spring 2014, the trustees opened some of the first-floor rooms for the first time, including Heath's study, where he worked at a desk which originally belonged to an earlier Prime Minister, David Lloyd George.
 The exhibits on the first floor now include political and other memorabilia, such as Heath's ministerial boxes and personal banner from the Order of the Garter.
 The staircase is decorated by hand-painted Chinese wallpaper depicting classic legends.
 Heath's former political secretary, Douglas Hurd, was guest of honour at the formal opening of the study in summer 2014.

 The former Labour cabinet minister, Tony Benn, was – despite his left-wing political views – a close friend of Heath and an early supporter of efforts to ensure the permanent opening of the house, saying "I know the house, I knew Ted ... and visited him there after he retired from politics.”
 Subsequently, a number of political figures of all parties – including Geoffrey Howe, David Hunt, Kenneth Clarke, Peter Mandelson, Hilary Benn, Charles Kennedy and Alan Beith, as well as Douglas Hurd – expressed strong public support for the house being permanently open to the public, including the necessary planning permissions for this purpose.

 The former Labour Chancellor and Home Secretary, Roy Jenkins, who was a lifelong friend of Heath, dating from their time together as students at Balliol College, Oxford, is said to have looked out towards Salisbury Cathedral from the front guest bedroom on the first floor of Arundells and remarked that the view was one of the ten finest in the country, to which Heath replied: "Why, what are the other nine?"

 Arundells is open to the public five days a week from late March to early November each year, being closed on Wednesdays and Thursdays.
 In addition to its public opening days, the property regularly hosts private events, including recitals and seminars.

 Arundells' art and other collections

-The house contains a varied and unique collection of artefacts reflecting Heath's time in public life, his passion for art, and his notable achievements in music and sailing.
+The house contains a collection of artefacts reflecting Heath's time in public life, his passion for art, and his achievements in music and sailing.
 There is a large range of paintings, drawings, prints, European and Oriental ceramics, sailing memorabilia and political mementos, including: